davidmessem/media-file-rename/README.md

-# media-file-rename
+# video-file-rename
-Rename media files for easier identification and sorting
+Rename video files for easier identification and sorting